Azure-Samples/key-vault-node-storage-accounts/README.md

 This sample repo includes sample code demonstrating common mechanisms for managing storage account keys using Key Vault.

-## Samples in this repo
-* storage_account_sample.js
-  * addStorageAccount -- Creates a storage account then adds the storage account to the vault to manage its keys.
-  * updateStorageAccount -- Updates a storage account in the vault.
-  * regenerateStorageAccountKey -- Regenerates a key of a storage account managed by the vault.
-  * getStorageAccounts -- Lists the storage accounts in the vault, and gets each.
-  * deleteStorageAccount -- Deletes a storage account from a vault.
-  * createAccountSasDefinition -- Creates an account SAS definition, to manage storage account and its entities.
-  * createBlobSasDefinition -- Creates a service SAS definition with access to a blob container.
-  * getSasDefinitions -- List the SAS definitions for the storage account, and get each.

 ## How to run this sample

 1. If you don't already have it, get [node.js](https://nodejs.org).